 Editor's note: GlobalPost first published this article after the 2010 Haiti earthquake.
 The response was overwhelming, particularly from grateful relief agencies.
-Now, as we watch in horror at the devestation that Typhoon Haiyan has inflicted on the Philippines, the same lessons hold: Make sure your contributions help the victims.
+Now, as we watch in horror at the devastation wrought by a 7.8-magnitude earthquake in Nepal and surrounding areas, the same lessons hold: Make sure your contributions help the victims.
 Give aid workers a break.
 Don't clutter the disaster area with care packages or pharmaceuticals.
 Write a check.
 Don't send a box.

-And from our partners at NBC News, here's a list of relief organizations helping the typhoon victims.
+And from CNN, here's a list of relief organizations helping the quake victims.

 BOSTON — The images emerging from Haiti’s massive earthquake are gut-wrenching.
 As usual in such disasters, Americans are responding generously.
 Millions of dollars will be raised.